ckpdr/cookpad-hiring-data-primer/PREREQUISITES.md

 # Prerequisites

-This is the prerequisites document for data engineer technical exercise.
+These are the prerequisites document for Cookpad's Data Engineering technical exercise.

-To work on the exercise, you will need Git, Docker, SQL client for PostgreSQL and development environment for at least one of Ruby, Python, Java.
+To work on the exercise, you will need:
+- Git
+- Docker
+- SQL client for PostgreSQL
+- A development environment with either Ruby, Python, Java, or Bash available.

 ## Docker

-Please follow the steps below.
+For the exercise, we have built a few images that will be used during the exercise.
+Please, follow the sections below to make sure you have access to the images and you are able to run them.

 1. Install `docker` command (if you don't have one)
 2. Pull docker images
 3. Check docker images

-### Install command
+## Docker Instalation

 Please install one for your OS from [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).